oroinc/documentation/backend/setup/upgrade-to-new-version.rst

 To retrieve a new version and upgrade your Oro application instance, execute the following steps:

-1. Make sure that there are no changes that require the database schema update.
+1. Make sure that no changes require the database schema update.

    .. code-block:: none